MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

 Defining what kind of meeting exclusion to use is part of the data-preparation work that you, as an analyst, must do before you start working with Workplace Analytics data.
 You can create these rules only after you've uploaded your organizational data.

-When you start a new meeting exclusion rule and before you have added any exclusions to it, the set of meetings to be analyzed includes 100% of the meetings that were found in the Outlook mailboxes of licensed employees who use Office 365.
+When you start a new meeting exclusion rule and before you have added any exclusions to it, the set of meetings to be analyzed includes 100 percent of the meetings that were found in the Outlook mailboxes of licensed employees who use Office 365.
 As you add filter terms, or exclusions, to this exclusion rule, you gradually reduce the number of meetings and meeting hours that will be used in metrics calculations while performing analysis in Workplace Analytics.

-### Walkthrough -- add a meeting exclusion rule
+### Walkthrough how to add a meeting exclusion rule

 Workplace Analytics steps you through the creation of a customized meeting exclusion rule.
 The meeting exclusion flow, which is described in the second task that follows, contains five steps, one for each meeting type that is commonly excluded from analysis.